-Studying Business and Management you learn about the fundamentals of how businesses operate, exploring topics such as management principles, marketing, accounting and the international business environment.
-As you progress through your degree you’ll be introduced to the advanced concepts of many business and management disciplines with the flexibility to tailor your course to suit your interests.
+Explore topics such as management principles, marketing, accounting and the international business environment.
+As you progress you’ll be introduced to the advanced concepts of many business and management disciplines with the flexibility to tailor your course to suit your interests.

 Mathematics grade 4 / C and English grade 4 / C.